ronanchilvers/solo-swade/Home.md

 - name: Places
   from: '-"_templates"'
   where: 'contains(file.tags, "place") and !contains(file.tags, "archived")'
+- name: Setting Details
+  from: '-"_templates"'
+  where: 'contains(file.tags, "setting") and !contains(file.tags, "archived")'
 - name: Creatures
   from: '-"_templates"'
   where: 'contains(file.tags, "creature") and !contains(file.tags, "archived")'